Commercial CAC and HP (<65,000 Btu/hr)

 The Energy Independence and Security Act (EISA) of 2007 required an increase in the cooling efficiency of 3-phase CACs and HPs (<65,000 Btu/hr) to 13 SEER (seasonal energy efficiency ratio) and an increase in the heating efficiency of 3-phase HPs to 7.7 HSPF (heating seasonal performance factor).
 These standards became effective June 16, 2008 and are identical to the current standards for residential CACs and HPs.
 SEER is the cooling output (in Btu) during a typical cooling season divided by total energy consumption (in watt-hours) during the same period.
 HSPF is the heat output (in Btu) over the heating season divided by total energy consumption (in watt-hours).

 ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers) Standard 90.1 is a commercial building energy code which all states must meet or exceed.
 ASHRAE Standard 90.1 includes minimum efficiency requirements for equipment, including 3-phase CACs and HPs.
 The Energy Policy and Conservation Act (EPCA) requires that if the equipment efficiency standards in ASHRAE Standard 90.1 are amended, DOE must either establish amended standards for the products at the levels specified in ASHRAE 90.1 or establish more stringent standards if they would result in significant additional energy savings and are technologically feasible and economically justified.
-The 2010 version of ASHRAE 90.1, which was published in November 2010, contains the efficiency levels for 3-phase CACs and HPs (<65,000 Btu/hr) that were established by EISA.
+In 2015, DOE updated the standards to align with ASHRAE 90.1-2013.

 CACs and HPs are rated by their cooling capacity (in Btu/hr), which represents the amount of heat that an air conditioner or heat pump can remove from an enclosed space per hour.
 One “ton” of cooling capacity is equal to 12,000 Btu/hr.
 Technology options for improving the efficiency of 3-phase CACs and HPs include higher efficiency compressors, improved condenser and evaporator coils, and higher efficiency fan motors and fan blades.